ministryofjustice/opg-modernising-lpa-docs/src/adr/articles/0014-repository-guidelines.md

 #### Negative

-* Older repos may fall behind if not kept up to date
+* Older repositories may fall behind if not kept up to date
 * Teams must remember to update the source of truth with any new decisions